VOLTTRON/volttron/docs/source/install.rst

 Activate
 --------

-Activating the shell sets the correct environment for executing a volttron instance.
+Activating the shell sets the correct environment for executing a VOLTTRON instance.
 From the project root directory execute the following.

 .. code-block:: bash